Table of Contents

 Time Required

-Micropigmentation is a very quick procedure, which takes merely 20 to 30 minutes.
+Micropigmentation is a rapid procedure which takes merely 20 to 30 minutes.
 However, you may need more than one session based on your unique requirements.

 Post-Procedure Care and Recovery

-You can return home on the same day after undergoing the procedure of micropigmentation.
-The area of treatment will remain red and swollen for a few days and your doctor will advise you on how to apply ice packs or ointments to reduce it.
-Experiencing tearing after the procedure is also normal.
-However, if you experience too much swelling, develop high fever or rashes, or feel burning sensation in the treated area, get in touch with your doctor or specialist right away.
-It is important that you avoid exposure to sunlight or stay away from using products containing peroxide as these may cause damage to your new appearance.
-The skin usually takes 2 to 4 weeks to heal completely and the intense shade of the pigment fades into its permanent color within three weeks following the procedure.
+You can return home the same day after undergoing the micropigmentation procedure.
+The treatment area will remain red and swollen for a few days, and your doctor will advise you on how to apply ice packs or ointments to reduce it.
+Experiencing tearing after the procedure is also expected.
+However, if you experience too much swelling, develop a high fever or rashes, or feel a burning sensation in the treated area, contact your doctor or specialist immediately.
+It would be best to avoid exposure to sunlight or using products containing peroxide, as these may cause damage to your new appearance.
+The skin usually takes 2 to 4 weeks to heal completely, and the intense shade of the pigment fades into its permanent color within three weeks following the procedure.

 Read Also – 6 Facial Scar Revision Treatment Options That Can Banish Your Scars Like Magic!